 Hiring qualified people with disabilities is a good move, and not just for ethical reasons.
 A study done by the Chicago Lighthouse showed that employees with disabilities have higher job retention rates, and prove themselves to be reliable workers.
 In addition, there are tax credits available for companies that hire differently-abled workers.
 Contrary to popular belief, having differently-abled people in the office doesn’t create additional challenges for a company.
 Thanks to the Americans With Disabilities Act, organizations of all sizes have put in the effort to make their workplaces physically accessible and inclusive, and although we still have a long way to go, the world is much more accessible these days.

 Being open to hiring differently-abled people is a clear demonstration that your company is serious about inclusion and fostering a supportive atmosphere.
 Also, differently-abled people are typically very good at adapting to challenges: after all, they’ve been doing it their whole life.

 The point is clear: if you’re not hiring people who are differently-abled, your company is seriously missing out!

 I’m Jessica Cox, and being born without arms has taught me how to adapt to life’s challenges in creative and effective ways.
-If you want me to come share my strategies for living a better, more productive life with the attendees at your convention or religious gathering, please contact me at email@example.com.
+If you want me to come to share my strategies for living a better, more productive life with the attendees at your convention or religious gathering, please contact me at firstname.lastname@example.org.